-Make the perfect pavlova every time with this easy pavlova recipe with step-by-step photos, served with cream and passionfruit.
-Tips on how to make a pavlova dessert with a crisp meringue shell and soft marshmallow centre.
+Make the perfect pavlova every time with this easy pavlova recipe with step-by-step photos.
+Tips on how to make a pavlova with a crisp meringue shell and soft and chewy marshmallow centre.

 For the pavlova